pellierd/pddl4j/docs/writing_your_own_planner.rst

 .. literalinclude:: ../src/main/java/fr/uga/pddl4j/examples/asp/ASP.java
     :language: java
-    :lines: 16-47,58-64,157-177,194,260-267,270-273,375
+    :lines: 16-48,59-64,158-178,195,260-274,373
     :linenos:

 The class ASP extends the abstract class `AbstractPlanner <http://pddl4j.imag.fr/repository/pddl4j/api/current/index.html?fr/uga/pddl4j/planners/AbstractPlanner.html>`_ that contains the basic methods of any planners.
-The class is generic.
-You have to specify the type of problem that your planner is able to solve.
-In our case, our planner will be only able to solve simple problem called `ADLProblem <http://pddl4j.imag.fr/repository/pddl4j/api/current/index.html?fr/uga/pddl4j/problem/ADLProblem.html>`_.
-ADL is a subset of the PDDL language.

 Two methods must be overridden at least:
-  - The method ``instantiate(ParsedProblem problem)`` is an abstract method of the class ``AbstractPlanner``.
+  - The method ``instantiate(DefaultParsedProblem problem)`` is an abstract method of the class ``AbstractPlanner``.
 This method takes as parameter an instance of parsed problem and return the corresponding instantiated or grounding problem.
 The problem returned contains all the information related to the problem, i.e., the actions, the initial state, the goal of the problem, etc.